NicEastvillage/RLBot-Beast/README.md

 Designed for 1v1 soccer.

 Beast from the East uses a utility system to decide what to do, and a set of controllers to execute that.
-In terms of skill Beast is similar to Psyonix AllStar.
+In terms of skill Beast is slightly better than Psyonix AllStar.

 ## How to run